davjhall/object-relational-mapping/README.md

 ## Description

-I created this project to help aid retail stores with their inventory through an online database using MySql, Express.js API and Sequelize.
-Through this database theyll be able to delete, create, update and retrieve any item in their system.
+This is a project showing off backend therefore its functionality is recorded.
+I created this project to help aid retail stores with their inventory through an online database using MySql, Express.js, API routes and Sequelize.
+Through this database they'll be able to delete, create, update and retrieve any item in their system.

 ## Table of Contents